uwspstar/code-Material-Angular-DotNet/Angular4NgRxStore/README.md

 #### Facebook Chat Problem   - the shared data ownership/data encapsulation problem
 ## Simplified version of the Facebook chat

+#### Facebook Chat Problem   - Avoiding Ajax "spinner" applications

+## Solution

+#### Store application architecture pattern as a solution to these multiple problems

+- "bring more real data to the frontend".
+What does this mean?
+This is actually the `core of the store solution`.

+`***** It means that instead of transforming the Model into the View Model on the server as its usually done, let's instead copy the Model to the client- side, keep it an in-memory client database and derive View Models last second on the client side instead of doing so upfront on the server. *****`

 ```javascript

 export interface Thread {